 I taught a lesson on how to be a good friend.
 I gave students a puzzle and I said if they commit to being a good friend in the classroom, they can draw and color a portrait of themselves and place it on the wall.
 This puzzle represents a commitment my students made to the class on being a good friend.

-Below is a video of me as a gifted student encountering issues because educators are not differentiating their lesson for me to challenge myself as a learner.
-As well, the video highlights the stereotypes and behaviours associated with educators being exclusive.
+Below is a video of me as a gifted student encountering issues because educators are not differentiating their lesson for the student to challenge themselves as a learner.
+As well, the video highlights the stereotypes and behaviors associated with educators being exclusive.